Ankyloglossia

 Ankyloglossia, also known as tongue-tie, is a congenital oral anomaly that may decrease the mobility of the tongue tip and is caused by an unusually short, thick lingual frenulum, a membrane connecting the underside of the tongue to the floor of the mouth.
 Ankyloglossia varies in degree of severity from mild cases characterized by mucous membrane bands to complete ankyloglossia whereby the tongue is tethered to the floor of the mouth.

 Definition

 Tongue-tie is "a condition that impairs tongue movement due to a restrictive lingual frenulum".
-As of 2025, no definition, classification system, diagnostic parameters and therefore no definite management parameters have been generally accepted.
+As of 2025, no definition, classification system, or diagnostic parameters and, therefore, no definite management parameters, have been generally accepted.

 Cause

 The cause for tongue tie is unknown.
 While research suggests that tongue-tie could be heritable, most people with it have no inborn diseases.

 There are associations between X-linked cleft palate syndrome and rare syndromes, including Kindler syndrome, Opitz syndrome, and Van Der Woude syndrome.